Get

 Yummy as they are, treats are not essential for your cat’s diet.
 If they’re distracting your cat from their meals, then it’s best to limit them.
 Get your feline into a feeding routine and ensure they are comfortable in their environment.
 Rotating food flavors and adding a bit of excitement can also entice your cat to eat.

-Most importantly, get your cat checked out by your vet if they are not eating their normal food to rule out any health issues that need addressing.
+Most importantly, get your cat checked out by a vet if they are not eating their normal food to rule out any health issues that need addressing.
 Be patient with your kitty (and yourself), and good luck!

 Featured Image Credit: Andriy Blokhin, Shutterstock